Sanjaya Malakar: American Idol

 On April 3, Malakar sang "Cheek to Cheek", wearing a white suit, donning a slick hairstyle (with a recent cut), and dancing with judge Paula Abdul.
 Abdul commented, "I get it.
 I get why people love you.
 You are charming."
 On the following April 4 results show, it was revealed that Malakar had finished in the "middle three," among nine contestants.

 Malakar's performance of "Bésame Mucho" in the Top 8 on April 10 was his first unanimously well-received performance by the judges in the finals of the competition.
 During rehearsals Jennifer Lopez remarked, "I like this kid.
 I love Sanjaya!" after hearing him sing in Spanish, the only one of the remaining eight contestants to do so on the Latin-theme night.
 Randy Jackson commented, "You're one of the smartest contestants I've ever met.
 That was actually really good.
 It was," while Simon Cowell offered the halting, "I'm going to hate myself for this.
 It wasn't horrible."
 Malakar continued on, entering the Top 7, following that performance on the April 11 results show.

 After performing "Something to Talk About" on the previous night, Malakar was placed in the bottom three and was subsequently eliminated in 7th place on April 18, 2007.
 Singing his farewell performance, after the line "let's give them something to talk about", he ad libbed "other than hair" in place of "how about love".

 American Idols ratings dropped 9% in the episode following Malakar's elimination, which was Idol Gives Back, a charity episode featuring many celebrity guests.
-The music news website Moldolva.org reported that this was due to Malakar's departure.
+The music news website Moldolva.org claimed that this was due to Malakar's departure.

 On the May 23 American Idol finale, he performed with the top six males, introduced Smokey Robinson in the medley.
 Malakar performed "You Really Got Me" with Aerosmith guitarist Joe Perry on guitar.